Noiredd/Filmatyk/readme/HOWITWORKS.md

 #### [Filtering](../filmatyk/filters.py)

 In this step, the list of items is filtered through a set of criteria chosen by the user.
-The mechanism consists of two parts: a `FilterMachine` that performs the actual (well, almost actual) filtering, and a set of `Filters`.
+The mechanism consists of two parts: a set of `Filters` - objects that encapsulate filtering by a given criterion - and a `FilterMachine` which wraps them as if they were a single object.
-Each `Filter` defines both its functionality - filters return a callable object that inputs an `Item` and returns a `boolean` - as well as a GUI representation - filters directly draw their user-interactive widgets.
+Each `Filter` defines both its functionality (filters return a callable object that inputs an `Item` and returns a `bool`) as well as a GUI representation (filters directly draw their user-interactive widgets).
 A `FilterMachine` is a parent to all the instances of a `Filter` - its job is to construct a wrapping callable from all of the callables returned by each individual filter.
 This callable is then evaluated by the `Presenter` on each of the items on the list, resulting in a new list of items which passed all of the criteria.